 If you can rent out your house when you aren’t using it with AirBnb, why not do the same with your car?
 First, though, you might want to consider these risks.

 Beware the Risks:

 - Permissive Drivers

 Most car insurance policies extend coverage to anyone that the car owner lets drive their vehicle.
 This is called permissive driver coverage and is under a driver’s personal policy.
 However, rarely, if ever, is this allowed for commercial use.
 If the P2P program you’re a part of doesn’t offer auto insurance coverage for those driving your vehicle, take the time to research your options.
-Consider buying commercial coverage to be sure you and your car are protected, or find a way to vet the renter’s car insurance and driving history.
-The last thing you want is for a stranger to drive your car, and then to be stuck with the damages for your own car or other vehicles.
+Consider buying commercial auto insurance to be sure you and your car are protected.

 Who’s liable?
 If your car malfunctions or has a mechanical problem due to poor maintenance, who will be blamed?
 If another driver is operating it at the time, are they culpable or are you?
-You might want to consider purchasing extra liability coverage, just in case.
+You might want to consider purchasing extra liability car insurance, just in case.